UMCUGenetics/HapSMA/README.md

 # Requirements

 HapSMA is developed, optimized, and tested on Linux operating system with ARM64 processors.
-Running the workflow on different operation systems and processor architecture should be possible but not supported.
+Running the workflow on different operation systems and processor architecture should be possible but not tested.

 Dependencies/ required software:
 * Singularity   (tested version 1.3.1)